pic pic

 Code Script

 This section's scripts are available here, under the name allCode.jl.
-They've been tested under Julia 1.11.3.
+They've been tested under Julia 1.11.8.

 Introduction

 The benefits of in-place functions will become evident in Part II, when discussing high-performance computing.
-Essentially, by reusing existing objects, in-place functions eliminate the overhead associated with creating new objects.
+Essentially, by reusing existing objects, in-place functions eliminate the memory overhead associated with creating new objects.

-In-Place Functions
+Defining In-Place Functions

 In-place functions, also known as mutating functions, are characterized by their ability to modify at least one of their arguments.
-For example, given a vector x, the following function foo(x) constitutes an example of in-place function, as it modifies the content of x.
+For example, all the following are considered in-place functions.
+Following the convention in Julia, we denote them by appending ! to the function's name.

-y = [0,0]
+y = [1,1]

-x[1] = 1
+x[1] = 0

 end